Marcopolo1975/Alpine-Hiking-Club/README.md

 ## Deployment

-Web page is successfuly deployed to Github.
+Web page is successfully deployed to Github.

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab